-How long does it take to get an LLC approved?
+How long does it take to get a Mississippi LLC approved?
 LLC processing time is 2 business days.

 Step 4: Create A Mississippi LLC Operating Agreement

 Creating a Mississippi LLC operating agreement is the only way to legally lock down your LLC’s management and ownership structure.
-Having this document in place will give you something to return to if a dispute or lawsuit arises.
+Having an operating agreement in place will give you something to return to if a dispute or lawsuit arises.